Channel Islanders imprisoned in Cherche-Midi Prison:

 By Roderick Miller

 At least 19 Channel Islanders were incarcerated between 1940 and 1943 in Cherche-Midi Prison (La Prison du Cherche-Midi) in the 6th arrondissement of Paris, France.
 The prison was built between 1847 and 1851 as a military prison.
-In early June 1940, the French military prisoners incarcerated there were evacuated to other prisons and camps, and after the German occupation of Paris the prison was run by the Gestapo.
+In the early 1930s, the French military authorities requisitioned Cherche-Midi Prison to incarcerate detained French military personnel.
+Military prisoners were evacuated from Cherche-Midi on 10 June 1940, just four days before Wehrmacht troops entered Paris.
+After the German invasion of France in 1940, Cherche-Midi was the only prison in Nazi-occupied France that was completely run and staffed by German personnel — primarily the Gestapo.

 14 of the inmates of Cherche-Midi were among the first islanders to be deported by the Germans.
 They were convicted in October/November 1940 in the ‘Nicolle and Symes affair’, in which two British commandos were sheltered by friends and relatives in Guernsey.
 16 islanders were deported in this operation: the President of the Controlling Committee (and later Bailiff) Ambrose Sherwill spent a week in Versailles Prison before arriving in Cherche-Midi; eight others were deported directly from Guernsey to Cherche-Midi; five islanders spent a week in Caen Prison before being sent on to Cherche-Midi; and two, Linda Marriette and Hilda Nicolle, served the entire six weeks’ imprisonment in Caen.
 Several islanders left testimonials about their incarceration in Cherche-Midi: